VincentSchmid/dayzLootEditor/README.md

 # DayZ LootEditor
 DayZ Loot Editor for types.xml.
-Helps with Visualizing end editing Loot.
+Helps with Visualizing and editing Loot.
 Has some Automatic functions for Loot distribution

 ## Running the code
 Requires pyodbc